 Eventually, he became a film director, with his most notable work being “The Organist.”
 Outside of film and writing, Edwin worked in the branding department of eGroups, a startup that Yahoo acquired for $500 million.

 It became popular with young people, but profits weren’t as strong as the founder had hoped.
-Six years after opening its doors, Throx made $38,000 in revenue in 2009 and was struggling to find momentum.
+Six years after opening its doors, Throx made $38,000 in revenue in 2009 and was struggling to build momentum.

 The Sharks believed the novelty items would struggle to get repeat orders and the larger players in the market could crush the business if it gained any market share.
 All the Sharks dropped out and Edwin went home empty-handed.
 Despite not getting a deal, it’s one of the most memorable pitches on Shark Tank.